MichaelWang237/ECE391_ComputerSystemsEngineering/README.md

  three main Machine Problems (MPs), which will be uploaded as they are completed.

 # 1 - Missile Command
-Wrote x86 assembly to complete a slightly modified version of missile command, the ATARI game released in the 1980s.
+Wrote x86 assembly to complete a slightly modified version of Missile Command, the ATARI game released in the 1980s.
 To see my work, go to mp1.S
 # 2 - Tux
 Learning about VGA ModeX to finish an adventure game by adding various functionality, such as an on-screen status bar and support for a custom "Tux" controller developed specifically for this MP.
 Coming Soon!